-One of the first questions I had before buying a home freeze dryer is “what foods can be freeze-dried?” and also “what foods cannot be freeze-dried?”
+One of the first questions I had before buying a home freeze dryer is “what can you freeze dry?” and also “what foods cannot be freeze-dried?”
 These are important questions for anyone who is interested in buying a home freeze dryer to preserve their own food or for anyone who has recently bought a freeze dryer and wants a list of ideas to get started.
-After a lot of research and personally trying a lot of different foods has helped me compile a large list of foods that are best to freeze dry and the few foods that don’t freeze-dry well.
+After a lot of research and personally trying a lot of different foods has helped me compile a large list of foods that are best to freeze dry and the few foods that don’t freeze dry well.

-Most foods can be freeze-dried including fruits, vegetables, dairy, meats, fish, eggs, desserts, full meals, candy, and even pet food.
+You can freeze dry most foods including fruits, vegetables, dairy, meats, fish, eggs, desserts, full meals, candy, and even pet food.
 Freeze-drying works by removing moisture (water) from foods, this means that oil-based foods don’t freeze-dry well.
 Foods that cannot be freeze-dried include peanut butter, butter, syrup, honey, jam, and pure chocolate.

 Below I have included more comprehensive lists of over 120 foods that you should freeze dry and those few things that don’t freeze-dry well.

 I own a home freeze dryer and really enjoy it, to know for sure if buying a freeze dryer is right for you check out our article Buying a Home Freeze Dryer, What You Need to Know First.
 Also, I have spent hours compiling a list of my favorite freeze dried foods that are available from reputable companies.
 Check out my article Best Freeze Dried Foods: Must-Haves For Any Circumstance.

 As you can see from the above and below lists most foods work great to freeze dry, especially produce from your home garden.
 Freeze drying maintains the shape, taste, and 97% of the nutritional value of these foods making it one of the best options for preserving food for long-term storage.
 It also lasts up to 25 years on the shelf, when stored correctly.